The protected Linux computer must meet requirements listed in the table below.

 - File-level backup has the following limitations:

 - Total size of all file systems must not exceed 218 TB.
+This limitation applies to all file systems where files you plan to back up are located.

 - Size of a file must not exceed 16 TB.